Nextiva Business VoIP Review 2020

 Nextiva Business VoIP is best for small to mid-sized businesses looking to grow

-Based in Scottsdale, Arizona, Nextiva has been in the Voice over Internet Protocol business since 2008 and currently claims over 150,000 clients and 93% customer satisfaction.
-Online reviews bear that number out: positive comments about Nextiva’s service outweigh the negative, with much of the negative feedback stemming from general unfamiliarity with how VoIP systems work (for which we’d suggest reading Business.org’s handy VoIP guide).
+Based in Scottsdale, Arizona, Nextiva has been in the Voice over Internet Protocol business since 2008.
+The majority of online customer reviews feature positive comments about Nextiva’s service, though there is some negative feedback that seems to stem from users’ general unfamiliarity with how VoIP systems work (for which we’d suggest reading Business.org’s handy VoIP guide).

 One of the few downsides we found during our review was Nextiva’s less-than-transparent pricing.
-The basic Office Pro plan is $19.95 a month only if you have 100 or more users and sign a three-year contract.
-For four employees and under with no contract, it climbs to $34.95 a month.
-Middle plan Office Pro Plus starts at $22.95 for the same employee count and contract, then jumps to $37.95 a month with a smaller employee stable and a monthly agreement.
-The same pattern applies to the fully loaded Office Enterprise plan: the cost is $29.95 a month with the 100-user count and contract, but inflates to $44.95 without it.
+The Essential plan is $19.95 a month only if you have 100 or more users and sign a three-year contract.
+For four employees or fewer with no contract, it climbs to $34.95 a month.

 - Feature-loaded plans